Millersburg Ferry: Fleet and operation

 The Millersburg Ferry consists of two boats.
 The Roaring Bull V is a red paddle wheeler that was built in 1998.
 The "flat" of the ferry is 83 ft long and the power unit is 50 ft.
 It is powered by a 57 hp Deutz diesel engine with a hydraulic drive system.
 The Falcon III was built in 1974.
 It is gray and is 8.3 ft longer than the Roaring Bull V. It also has a Deutz diesel air-cooled engine and a hydraulic drive system.

 According to Captain Donald Lebo, the trip is 4785 ft shore to shore, about nine-tenths of a mile, and takes about 20 minutes.
 Passenger traffic in 2009 was above normal because the water level was high and operations did not have to shut for low water.
 About 20,000 passengers, who were mostly tourists, were served, paying either by the person or by the car.
-As of the 2013 season, the rates are $3 for a one-way walk on passenger, $5 for a round trip walk on passenger, $7 for a motorcycle and rider, $8 for a car and driver, and $9 for an extended length vehicle and driver.
-All other passengers in a vehicle are charged the $3 fare.
+As of the 2025 season, the rates are $5 for a one-way walk on passenger, $10 for a round trip walk on passenger.
+Other one-way fares: $10 for a motorcycle and rider; $15 for a car, pickup, van, or SUV and driver.
+All other passengers in a vehicle are charged the $5 fare.
 There are also fares for specialty vehicles such as horse and buggy and golf carts.

-The Millersburg Ferry is reached from Pennsylvania Route 147 on the eastern shore in Millersburg and from U.S. Route 11/15 on the western shore just south of Liverpool.
-It is open on weekends only beginning May 1 from 9:00 a.m. until dusk.
-The ferry operates daily June through Labor Day 11:00 a.m. until 5:00 p.m. and it returns to the weekend schedule through the end of September.
-The Millersburg Ferry does not operate during the months of October through April.